agbrs/agb/book/src/pong/03_sprites.md

 [^hblank]:
     Timing this can give you some really cool effects allowing you to push the hardware.
-    `agb` provides support for this by using `dma`, this is an advanced technique that is out of scope of this book.
+    `agb` provides support for this by using `dma`, this is an advanced technique that is out of scope of this tutorial.